AnnaSyme/indoor-plants/README.md

 seqkit
 ```

-A conda env yml file is in this repo, but this is platform-dependent (linux).
+A conda env yml file is in this repo, with a record of the tools and versions used in the analysis, but this environment is platform-dependent (linux).